 Often, we find that a brand will bring in an Analytics Platform and one team member will start using it.
 Then, as the business grows, and teams’ needs grow more complex, they hire an analyst or data team to manage it on an ongoing basis.

 Other times, eCommerce brands begin using an Analytics Platform when the amount of data they need to track, analyze, and report on exceeds what the designated “data person” can manage in Excel or Google Sheets.
-An Analytics Platform will not only significantly reduce their workload by helping them out of “Excel Hell” but also provide actionable insights that lead to improvements in all areas of a business.
+An Analytics Platform will not only significantly reduce their workload by helping them out of “Excel Hell” (especially relevant for Excel for accounting) but also provide actionable insights that lead to improvements in all areas of a business.

 This is both because the analyst will spend more time analyzing the data instead of cleaning/organizing it, and because when data is no longer siloed and can be viewed in a single view, it’s easier to identify trends and opportunities that will accelerate a businesses growth.
 Furthermore, weaknesses and cost centers can be identified and improved, metrics such as AOV, LTV, Gross Margin, Cost Per Acquisition (among numerous others) can be simply tracked and guide decision-making.